 About the S.A.M. tool

 The Stakeholder Analysis and Mapping Tool (S.A.M.)
-Tool is an innovative, user-friendly, interactive, web-based stakeholder analysis and mapping tool which simplifies the process of creating easily digestible, at-a-glance visualizations of complex stakeholder relationships and localized power dynamics for projects in all sectors, communities, and regions.
+Tool© is an innovative, user-friendly, interactive, digital stakeholder analysis and mapping tool which simplifies the process of creating easily digestible, at-a-glance visualizations of complex stakeholder relationships and localized power dynamics for projects in all sectors, communities, and regions.

 Comprehensive stakeholder identification, analysis, and mapping have become an especially important aspect of effective and inclusive community engagement and stakeholder management for the clean energy transition.